The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Gravitational Lensing by MKBH spacetime

 Using the lens Eq.~(\ref{lenseq}) and Eq.~(\ref{def4}), the angular separation between the lens and the $n^{th}$ relativistic image is approximated to~\cite{Bozza:2002af}

 with

 where $\theta_n{^0}$ is the image position at $\alpha=2n\pi$.

-Due to gravitational lensing, we get an amplified brightness in the relativistic images.
+Due to gravitational lensing, we get a higher flux in the relativistic images.
 The magnification, for the $ n$-th image, can be expressed as the ratio of the solid angles subtended by the $n^{th}$ image to that of the source which can be deduced as \cite{Bozza:2002af,Bozza:2002zj}

 The brightness of the relativistic images is very faint, since $\mu_n$ is also inversely proportional to $D_{OL}^2$, being a huge value, and further decreases with the order of the image $n$, resulting in images of higher order becoming less visible.
 We can see that the brightness of the first image dominates over all the other relativistic images.
 As a result, we consider the case where $\theta_{1}$ can be separated as an outermost single image and the remaining images are grouped, representing the asymptotic position as $\theta_{\infty}$.
-We define three characteristic observational quantities of relativistic images, as the angular position of the relativistic image $\theta_{\infty}$, the angular separation between $\theta_{1}$ and $\theta_{\infty}$ as $s$, and the relative flux of the first image and all the other images as $r_{\text{mag}}$ \cite{Bozza:2002zj} as
+We define three characteristic observational quantities of relativistic images, as the angular position of the relativistic image $\theta_{\infty}$, the angular separation between $\theta_{1}$ and $\theta_{\infty}$ as $s$, and the relative flux of the first image and all the other images as $r_{\rm mag}$ \cite{Bozza:2002zj} as

 By calculating the strong observables, we can determine the nature of the MKBH and compare the results with observational data.
-Note that the observable $r_{\text{mag}}$ does not depend on the distance between the lens and the observer $D_{OL}$.
+Note that the observable $r_{\rm mag}$ does not depend on the distance between the lens and the observer $D_{OL}$, as well as the mass of the black hole.

-Another crucial observable in the Strong deflection limit is the time delay between the relativistic images.
+Another crucial observable in the SDL is the time delay between the relativistic images.
 This delay in time, created by multiple relativistic images, occurs when the deflection angle exceeds 2$\pi$.
 Consequently, the travel time of light along divergent paths, corresponding to distinct images, is also inherently varied, resulting in a time delay.
-The time delay between the $p$-th and $q$-th images located on the same side of the lens is \cite{Bozza:2003cp}
+The time delay between the $p$-th and $q$-th images located on the same side of the lens is \cite{Bozza:2003cp} Using the definition of $\tilde{R}(0,x_\text{ps})$ and $R(0,x_\text{ps})$ from \cite{Bozza:2003cp} and Eqs. \eqref{compo}, \eqref{impact}, Eq. \eqref{TD1} becomes

 Hence, the time delay for two arbitrary images on the same side of the lens directly depends on the critical impact parameter $u_{\text{ps}}$ of the photon.
 Accurately measuring the time delay provides a considerable advantage over dimensional measurements of the system's size, allowing for accurate estimation of the black hole's distance.
 To measure the time delay, the source must be variable, which is not a strict requirement, since variable stars exist in all galaxies.